-As many are seeking information concerning this grass, we devote a paragraph to it.
+As many are seeking information conperning this grass, we devote a paragraph to it.
 The plant bears flowers in this country, but does not perfect seed-hence must be propagated by portions of its underground stems.
 All that is necessary, is to drop pieces of these at short intervals in furrows three feet apart and list on them.
-By the second year it will be set to take posession of the land.
-We would remind the inexperienced that it is very difficult to eradicate, and should only be put on fand intended for permanent passures.
+By the second year it will be to take posession of the land.
+We would remind the inexperienced that it is very difficult to eradicate, and should only be put on land intended for permanent pastures.
 In its place it is very good, out of it, it is very bad.
-By far the best summer grass we have, and an indispensable adjunct to sheep raising.
-SWEET POTATOES.
+By far the best summer grass we have, and an indispensable adjunct to theep raising.

+BWEET POTATOES.
 Prepare a good large patch for potatoes.
 Land rather dry is best.
+Lay off rows 4

+United States was at that very moment

-Larg off rows 4 to 5 feet apart, and pat in a liberal supply of woods earth and ashes.
-In the absence of ashes, use 100 the of kninit and 100 ths. of neid phosphate with the woods earth -----Make low beds new--complete them hereafter.
-Arrange to have a hot bed on its achivalent to enable you to have "slips" ready by the last of April.
-Glass indesiva-ble, but not indispensable-a supply of planks to cover at night and in cold weather and to keep out rain, is all that is necessary, Dig out in a sheltweed place, a trench 5 fect wide, (length, to be determined by quantity of seed pointoes.) and 2 feet deep, and about the middle of March fill it to depth of one boy with a mixture of stable manure and leaves moisten these lightly of a full house and crowded galleries, which and tramp them modurately Place upon broke out in applause so sincere and so well his a layer of rich, friable earth 6 inches thick, then potatoes upon this and cover with mine kind of earth 4 inches deep.
-Put on which so an to keep out gain.
-By such ardrawing being an ecopy one is compared luding to the results of civil, with those obtained in the usual method.
-UPLAND RICE.
+to 5 feet apart, and put in a liberal supply

+of woods earth and calles.
+In the absence of sahes, use 100 ths. of kainit and 100 ths. of acid phometate with the woods earth.
+Make low beds now--complete them , he after.
+Arrange to have a hot bed or its body was convinced, even the most partisan equivalent to enable you to have "slips" ready by the last of April.
+Glass in desirable, but not indispensable-a supply of planks to cover at night and in only weather and to keep out rain is all that is necessary.
+In a few burning words his adhesion to Dig out in a sheltered place, a trench 5 the measure.
+His sentences describing feet wide, (length to be determined by the condition of the South, speaking quantity of seed positions) and 2 feet deep, as he uid of himself as the product of and about the middle of March all it to Southern institutions, created an "effusion," depth of one dot with a history of stable to use a French word, among the listeners manure and leaves noisten these lightly of a full house and crowded galleries, which and tramp these mederately.
+Place upon broke out in applause so sincere and so well this a layer of rich, triable earth 6 inches